You have finished your audiobook - now what?

 Returning a book early.

-- Log in to your account and click 'My Titles' (under your user name).
+- Log in to your account and click 'Checked Out' (using the menu button on the left).

-- All checked out titles will appear first (followed by holds and history).
-Click on the 'X' at the top right of the book image to return your book.
+- Click on the 'X' at the top right of the book image to return your book.

 To return a book using the Media Manager software